cshangout/gamejam01/README.md

 ## Structure

 ```
-engine/     # This folder is where the main engine files live
+external/engine     # This folder is where the main engine files live (pulled in as submodule)
 assets/             # This folder contains any assets you want to access from the game (shaders, images, etc)
 s/                  # Script folder for setting up and managing the repository
 main.cpp            # This is the file where the "appplication layer" utilizes the engine.
 Should likely be moved to its own app/ folder
 ```

 ## Set up